When you think of the future and the kind of retirement you want to have, the numbers can become overwhelming.

 These assumed inflation rates and the approach to discounting are consistent with ASIC Corporations (Superannuation Calculators and Retirement Estimates) Instrument 2022/603.

 The investment returns in this table are annual amounts after fees and taxes have been deducted.
-If you do not edit the assumptions, the default investment option applied by the model is the Growth option.
+If you do not edit the assumptions, the default investment option applied by the model is the Balanced Growth Managed option.

 These investment return assumptions are based on the target returns for the ESSS Accumulation Plan, Beneficiary Account and Income Streams products.
 These have been developed with the assistance of external specialist investment consultants and approved by ESSSuper, having regard to its obligations to comply with the Prudential Superannuation Standard made by order of the Governor-in-Council.